-E. DESCRIBE THE BUDGETED M&E Plan: Day to day monitoring of implementation progress will be the responsibility of the PCU, based on the project's work plan.
+E. DESCRIBE THE BUDGETED M&E PLAN:

+Day to day monitoring of implementation progress will be the responsibility of the PCU, based on the project's work plan.
 The PCU will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial manner.

-Periodic monitoring of implementation progress will also be undertaken by UNIDO.
-This will allow PCU to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of the project activities.
+UNIDO will use the PCU monitoring reports to supervise and support implementation and to ensure that any problems pertaining to the project are addressed in a timely fashion.
 Two major technical reviews are planned.
+The first one will assess the preliminary inventories of POPs and their quality, the other one the draft NIP.

+Formal monitoring and evaluation (M&E) of the project will follow the principles, criteria and minimum requirements set out in the GEF Monitoring and Evaluation policy in its current version and the respective guidelines and procedures issued by the GEF Evaluation Office and/or the GEF Secretariat.
+At the same time, M&E will comply with the rules and regulations governing the M&E of UNIDO technical cooperation projects, in particular the UNIDO Evaluation Policy and the Guidelines for Technical Cooperation, both in their respective current versions.

-The first one will look at the preliminary inventories of POPs, the other one at the draft NIP.
-UNIDO requires progress report and final evaluation which will be carried out according to the UNIDOs evaluation policy.
-The progress reports will monitor the project implementation progress being made towards the achievement of project objectives.
-This report will focus on the effectiveness, efficiency and timelines of project implementation; highlighting issues requiring decisions and actions, and will present initial lessons learned about project design, implementation and management.
-The self evaluation would look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
-The final evaluation, to be undertaken by UNIDO, should also provide recommendations for post-NIP activities.
+The progress reports will track the project implementation progress towards the expected objectives.
+These reports focus on the timelines and quality of achieved outputs; highlight issues requiring decisions and actions, and present initial lessons learned about project design, implementation and management.

+The final self evaluation will assess the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
+This evaluation, to be undertaken by UNIDO, should also provide recommendations for post-NIP activities.
 Findings of this report will be incorporated as recommendations into the design of similar projects.

+UNIDO as the Implementing Agency will involve the GEF Operational Focal Point and project stakeholders at all stages of project monitoring and evaluation activities in order to ensure the use of the evaluation results for further planning and implementation.

+According to the Monitoring and Evaluation policy of the GEF and UNIDO, follow-up studies like Country Portfolio Evaluations and Thematic Evaluations can be initiated and conducted.
+All project partners and contractors are obliged to (i) make available studies, reports and other documentation related to the project and (ii) facilitate interviews with staff involved in the project activities.

+The concrete activities for M&E are specified and budgeted in the M&E plan contained in this document.

+Monitoring and Evaluation Plan

+Monitoring tool Deadline GEF Budget (US\$)

+Technical

+Technical review of the updated POPs inventory and assessment reports 6 th project month 2,000

+Peer review of the updated NIP document 10 th project month 2,000

+Implementation progress

-Monitoring and Evaluation Plan Monitoring tool Deadline GEF Budget (US\$) Technical Technical review of the updated POPs inventory and assessment reports 6 th project month 2,000 Peer review of the updated NIP document 10 th project month 2,000 Implementation progress Inception workshop and progress report 3 rd project month Included in project management cost Submission of validated POPs inventories and project progress report 7 th project month Included in project management cost Endorsement workshop report and submission of the final NIP to UNIDO 12 th project month Included in project management cost Technical and progress evaluation Terminal evaluation At project closure 6,000 Total cost 10,000
+Inception workshop and progress report 3 rd project month Included in project management cost

+Submission of validated POPs inventories and project progress report 7 th project month Included in project management cost

+Endorsement workshop report and submission of the final NIP to UNIDO 12 th project month Included in project management cost

+Technical and progress evaluation n

+Terminal evaluation At project closure 6,000

+Total cost 10,000